patrickdean/homegame/obligation.md

 ## Additional Obligation

-Each player has the option to gain addtional obligation in exchange for additional benefits.
+Each player has the option to gain additional obligation in exchange for additional benefits.
 Players can only choose each option once and cannot gain more additional obligation than their original starting value.

 | Bonus                         | Cost           |
 |:-----------------------------:|:--------------:|